bloominstituteoftechnology/3D-ThreeJS/README.md

 *Spot Lights*: Cast a cone of light from a specific point.

+*Ambient Lights*: Add a light colored uniformly everywhere in the scene.

 (There are more, but these are common.)

 You can have multiple lights of different types in a scene.